oceanprotocol-archive/OEPs/6/README.md

 <a name="service-invocation"></a>
 # Service Invocation

-The Service Invocation API (**OAR**) is a specification for the Ocean Protocol to register and invoke computational services.
+The Service Invocation API (**INVOKE**) is a specification for the Ocean Protocol to register and invoke computational services.

+INVOKE offers a general purpose computational interface

 Compute services are defined as services available on the Ocean Network that